zhuchen0515/BH_model/README.md

-#README
+# README
-This is a quenching model
+>This is a quenching model package